List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Rudol von Stroheim (died February 1943) is a commander of the Nazi forces sent to research Santana in Mexico after the other Pillar Men were discovered in Rome.
 Stroheim is responsible for not only saving the life of Speedwagon, though only for intel on the Stone Mask for his government, but also helping Joseph defeat Santana by blowing himself up.
 He returns later as a cyborg to assist in the fight against Kars, upgrading himself with ultraviolet lamps.
 After providing Joseph with his artificial hand prior to World War II, Stroheim dies in 1943 on the front-line during the final days of the Battle of Stalingrad while trying to cover Nazi troops retreating from the city.

+In Japanese, he is voiced by Atsushi Imaruoka.
+In English, he is voiced by Dan Woren.